yegor256/blog/_drafts/_static.md

 For some of you this may not seem like a big difference, since both code snippets compile without issues and work exactly the same way.
-However, for us, the repository maintainers, it's a big deal.
-We do want our classes to always be `final`, we want them to be immutable (so all attributes should also be `final`), we want to prefix all attribute references with `this.`, and we want the code to be formatted the same way, since we believe that the uniformity of the code seriously increases its maintainability.
+However, for us, the repository maintainers, it is a big deal.
+We do want our classes to always be `final`, we do want them to be immutable (so all attributes should also be `final`), we want to prefix all attribute references with `this.`, and we want the code to be formatted the same way, since we believe that the uniformity of the code seriously increases its maintainability.